 What do you do when people criticize your English?
 Not in a good, loving way, but in a demeaning and patronizing way?

 When I get negative comments and criticism (and I do, a lot) I usually don’t respond.
-But there was something about a comment I received on YouTube recently that triggered me, so I decided to respond.
+But there was something about a comment I received on YouTube recently that triggered me, so I decided to respond in a video.

 I wanted to do that so you’ll see that I, too, receive negative feedback, and I don’t let it get to me – and neither should you.

 But also, I wanted to show you what Native Speakerism is – the assumption that a select group of people (or teachers) with a certain linguistic background is superior to other groups who don’t share the same background.
 I think it’s important that we identify it when we see it – as it takes on many forms – and call people out on it.